 Of course, even the best goals won’t do much to motivate us if we don’t have a plan for getting there.
 Take it from me: it’s very easy to lose hope if you feel your goals are unattainable.

 That’s where planning comes in.
-When I enter a business coaching relationship, I like to take a structured approach towards reaching your goals, with intermediate steps and goalposts.
+When I enter a business mentoring relationship, I like to take a structured approach towards reaching your goals, with intermediate steps and goalposts.
 I find that a well-written, comprehensive plan can make even the loftiest goals seem achievable.